GreeLab-Kebab/gl-kebab/README.md

 ## ToDo

 - [x] Add R project to the organization.
-- [ ] Add web scraper package to the organization.
+- [ ] Add mobile web apps package to the organization.
 - [ ] Include R package as a subtree in this repository.
-- [ ] Include web scraper package as a subtree in this repository.
+- [ ] Include mobile web apps package as a subtree in this repository.
 - [ ] Include Lacuna V<sub>2</sub> package as a subtree in this repository.
 - [ ] Include Android Runner package as a subtree in this repository.
 - [x] Include an open-source license to the project.